muntasirrahman/CarND-PID-Control-Project/README.md

 #### Describe the effect each of the P, I, D components had in your implementation.

-The value of Proportional component will cause car to make extreme adjustment.
-At the straight road, this cause car run zig-zag.
-But low value of P will cause the car can't adjust steering angle at non-straight road in timely manner.
+The value of Proportional coefficient will cause car to make significant adjustment.
+High value of this coefficient, cause car run zig-zag.
+But low value of P-coefficient cause the car can't make steering angle adjustment at curvy road in timely manner.

 [![P component](http://img.youtube.com/vi/qvq4YVBtXok/0.jpg)](http://www.youtube.com/watch?v=qvq4YVBtXok)

-The value of Derivative component will cause more granular adjustment.
-Fitted value of this component will cause car runs smoothly, because of less extreme steering angle adjustment.
+The value of Derivative coefficient will cause more granular adjustment.
+Fitted value of this coefficient will make car runs smoothly, because of less extreme steering angle adjustment.

 [![D component](http://img.youtube.com/vi/W4mTvUIvT-s/0.jpg)](http://www.youtube.com/watch?v=W4mTvUIvT-s)

 The value of I should make general adjustment based on overall error.
 At the implementation i have to set this value to very small this, because any big value more than 0.01 will cause the car to run zig-zag.
-Significant value of I component doesn't contribute to smoothing run.
+High value of I-coefficient doesn't contribute to smoothing run.

 #### Describe how the final hyperparameters were chosen

-Hyperparameters are choosen by manual tuning, by running simulation many times.
-I started with P component, from 0.1 to 1.
-Then followed by D component.
-For I component, initially i started, with value 0.1, but the simulation didn't run well.
-Then i decrease the I component value until almost reaching zero.
+Hyperparameters are chosen by manual tuning, by running simulation many times.
+I started with P-coefficient, from 0.1 to 1, gradually increase it by 0.1.
+For D-coefficient, i started from value 0.1 to 1, increased by 0.1, then later trying value from 1 to 5.
+For I-coefficient, initially i started, with value 0.1, but the simulation didn't run well.
+Then i decrease the I-coefficient value until almost reaching zero.

 I did try Sebastian's twiddle algorithm, but i didn't manage to come up with working solution, and i have run out of time.